Landcapers: Murder mystery meets surreal fantasy in true-crime dramaDec 7 | 4 min read

 The Royle Family's father and son reunite for a campervan adventure celebrating the towns, cities and spectacular scenery of the North of England.

-Ricky Tomlinson and Ralf Little are being reunited on the nation’s favourite comedy channel Gold in the new series Ricky and Ralf’s Very Northern Road Trip.
+Ricky Tomlinson and Ralf Little are being reunited in a new series Ricky and Ralf’s Very Northern Road Trip.

 The actors, who are best known for starring together in The Royle Family as father and son Jim and Anthony Royle, will be heading out on a tour of the north of England in a campervan for six episodes sharing their memories and entertaining each other.